 This is a practical, real-world approach to conceiving, planning, organizing and managing a small business.
 Provides the toolbox to achieve the most optimum benefits from limited resources and how to plan for growth and succession or exit of a business.
-RECOMMENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400.
+RECOMMENDED: Eligibility for READ 836, and ENGL 836 or ESL 400.
 PREREQ: None.
 Transfer: CSU.